TIBCOSoftware/bcce-tas-scripts/readme.txt

 remove_bcce_services.sh:
-     It deletes all the BCCE services and deployments.
+     It deletes all the BusinessConnect CE services and deployments.

 ========================================================================================================